rtyler/brokenco.de/_posts/2021-04-27-why-delta-lake.md

 >    which move data around, or perform small-scale data accesses make up the
 >    majority of these in our current infrastructure.
 We have discussed using
 >    Spark for these in the past, but since the cost to develop/deploy/run
->    these small tasks on Databricks clusters doesn't make sense.
+>    these small tasks on Spark clusters doesn't make sense.
 >
 > C: Boundary data-processing, where the task might involve a little bit of
 >    production "online" data and a little bit of warehouse "offline" data to